fastnsilver/fastnsilver.github.io/_posts/2018-08-31-concourse-with-credhub-on-gcp-via-bbl.md

 ## Deploying Concourse

-Feeling confident I was ready to take the next few steps.
+Feeling confident, I was ready to take the next few steps.
 I needed to capture the load balancer IP address that had also been created, so I set a few more environment variables

 ```
 export BOSH_NON_INTERACTIVE=true